sabbelasichon/typo3-rector/docs/configuration_and_processing.md

 # Configuration and Processing

 This library ships already with a bunch of configuration files organized by TYPO3 version.
-To get you started quickly run the following command inside the root directory of your project:
+To get you started quickly, run the following command inside the root directory of your project:

 ### For ssch/typo3-rector (PHP 7.4>= dependency)

 ```bash
 cp ./vendor/ssch/typo3-rector/templates/rector.php.dist rector.php
 ```

 #### For rector/rector 0.13.4 (<PHP 7.4 dependency)

 ```bash
 vendor/bin/rector init --template-type=typo3
 ```